crodier/software-blog/_posts/2025-03-20-a-software-velocity-quest.md

 This is the software equivalent of telling your teenager to go forth and make babies, when your teenager has barely learned how to take care of itself.
-You would not do this as a parent; don't do it as a sofware parent.
+You would not do this as a parent; don't do it as a software parent.

-Your software process and hygine needs to grow up.
+Your software process and hygiene needs to grow up.
 This maturation process is mechanical and straightforward, yet, it is skipped.
 The reason it is skipped is